 - Only the issuer and the trusted service provider act.

-- To allow the process to be customized to suit to the company’s brand image.
+- To allow the process to be customized to suit the company’s brand image.

 - To compare proposals and select the one that best suits your company’s needs.

-Departments and sectors to use remote electronic signature
+Departments and sectors to use a remote electronic signature

 The electronic signature can be used in all areas of the company and in all sectors.
-For example, it could be applied to health, banking, telecommunications, logistics, etc. On the other hand, the human resources or sales departments would be very good candidates to use the electronic signature remotely.
+For example, it could be applied to health, banking, telecommunications, logistics, etc. On the other hand, the human resources or sales departments would be excellent candidates to use the electronic signature remotely.